webrogue-runtime/webrogue-runtime.github.io/examples/index.md

 title: Examples
 ---

+Here are some example webrogue mods.
+You can find links to download webrogue for your platform [here](../download.html).
+Alternatively, you can run webrogue mods in your browser using [this online demo](../demos/dynamic/)

 # log2048
 [log2048](./log2048.html) is an implementation of 2048 puzzle.
 It is the default mod in webrogue.
 Download [here](https://webrogue-runtime.github.io/webrogue/mods/log2048.wrmod).

 # BrogueCE
 BrogueCE is an old-style roguelike game.